KeshavSanthanam/keshavsanthanam.github.io/_posts/2025-10-03-understanding-sde-ebitda.md

 ## Practical Implications for Search
 - Don't compare SDE multiples to EBITDA multiples directly
 	- A business at 3.5x SDE might be equivalent to 6-7x EBITDA
 - Need to normalize for owner replacement cost
 - Factor in $80K-150K for hiring general manager if buying SDE-valued business

 ## Red Flags
 - SDE calculations that add back "theoretical" expenses
-- Owners claiming they barely work (If true, why SDE valuation?
+- Owners claiming they barely work (If true, why SDE valuation model?
 Also, why sell?)
 - Aggressive add-backs for family members who actually work there
 - Comparing their 2.5x SDE ask to a 5x EBITDA sale price